cue-lang/cuelang.org/content/docs/howto/use-the-built-in-function-or/en.md

 ---
-title: Using the builtin function "or" to create a disjunction
+title: Using the built-in function "or" to create a disjunction
 tags:
 - language
 - commented cue